mtmn/magnolia/README.md

 webp soon.

 ## Motivation
-Since my workflow tends to share similarities with that of a squirrel trying to hide a hazelnut and I have [declared bankruptcy on my mind](https://www.youtube.com/watch?v=XUZ9VATeF_4) some time ago, this made sense.
+My workflow resembles a squirrel trying to hide a hazelnut and I have [declared bankruptcy on my mind](https://www.youtube.com/watch?v=XUZ9VATeF_4) long time ago so this made sense.

 ## Installation